Tachinidae

+Taxonomy

+Just like that of all Diptera, the taxonomy of Tachinidae is complex.
+The name Tachinidae was first validly proposed by Robineau-Desvoidy in 1830, but in the form "Tachinariae."
+Robineau-Desvoidy, 1830 thus has priority despite the name correction, and this applies to Tachinidae (for the family) and to Tachininae (for the subfamily), in accordance with the ICZN rules on the formation of group names (Article 36.1).

+The valid full name (with author) of this taxon is therefore Tachinidae Robineau-Desvoidy, 1830.

+There may be confusion between this family name and its homonym used by Fleming in 1921 to describe a family of Coleoptera.
+The latter usage was invalidated by the ICZN in 1993 (Opinion 1743), which corrected the spelling of Tachinidae Fleming, 1821 (Insecta, Coleoptera) to Tachinusidae to avoid homonymy with Tachinidae Robineau-Desvoidy, 1830 (Insecta, Diptera).

 Life cycle

-Reproductive strategies vary greatly between Tachinid species, largely, but not always clearly, according to their respective life cycles.
-This means that they tend to be generalists rather than specialists.
+Reproductive strategies vary greatly between tachinid species, largely, but not always clearly, according to their respective life cycles.
+Many species are generalists rather than specialists.
 Comparatively few are restricted to a single host species, so there is little tendency towards the close co-evolution one finds in the adaptations of many specialist species to their hosts, such as are typical of protelean parasitoids among the Hymenoptera.

 Larvae (maggots) of most members of this family are parasitoids (developing inside a living host, ultimately killing it).
-In contrast a few are parasitic (not generally killing the host).
+In contrast, a few are parasitic (not generally killing the host).
 Tachinid larvae feed on the host tissues, either after having been injected into the host by the parent, or penetrating the host from outside.
 Various species have different modes of oviposition and of host invasion.
-Typically, Tachinid larvae are endoparasites (internal parasites) of caterpillars of butterflies and moths, or the eruciform larvae of sawflies.
+Typically, tachinid larvae are endoparasites (internal parasites) of caterpillars of butterflies and moths, or the eruciform larvae of sawflies.
 For example, they have been found to lay eggs in African sugarcane borer larva, a species of moth common in sub-Saharan Africa, as well as the more northerly Arctic woolly bear moth.
 However, some species attack adult beetles and some attack beetle larvae.
 Others attack various types of true bugs, and others attack grasshoppers; a few even attack centipedes.
 Also parasitised are bees, wasps and sawflies.